The King of Staten Island: Plot

-Scott Carlin is a 24-year-old high school dropout, living with his mother Margie and his sister Claire in Staten Island.
-His firefighter father Stan died fighting a fire when he was seven, a loss that continues to affect him; he also deals with numerous medical problems, including Crohn's disease and ADD, and smokes marijuana constantly.
-Unemployed, he spends his days hanging out with his friends, including Kelsey, whom he is sleeping with.
-She wants the relationship to be more serious, but Scott fears commitment and that he is not good enough for her.
-Claire, who is leaving for college, is concerned his neuroses may grow out of control with her gone.
+Twenty-four-year-old high school dropout Scott Carlin lives with his mother Margie and his sister Claire in Staten Island.
+His firefighter father Stan died fighting a fire when he was seven, a loss that continues to affect him; he also deals with numerous medical problems, including Crohn's disease and ADD, and smokes marijuana often.

+Unemployed, Scott spends his days hanging out with his friends, including Kelsey, whom he is sleeping with.
+She wants the relationship to be more serious, but he fears commitment and that he is not good enough for her.
+Claire, who is leaving for college, is concerned Scott's neuroses may grow out of control with her gone.

 Scott dreams of being a tattoo artist and practices regularly on his friends, although his work is extremely inconsistent.
 One day, while hanging out with them at the beach, he is approached by 9-year-old Harold.
-He asks Scott to give him a tattoo, but runs off after getting a single line.
-Later, the boy's father, Ray, shows up at Scott's house.
+Harold asks Scott to give him a tattoo, but runs off after getting a single line.
+Later, Harold's father, Ray, shows up at Scott's house.

-Initially furious, Ray finds himself attracted to Margie and he eventually asks her on a date.
+Initially furious, Ray finds himself attracted to Margie and he eventually asks her out.
 Though she has not dated since Stan's death, she agrees.
 As things get more serious, Margie reveals their relationship to Scott, who is disturbed that he, like Stan, is a firefighter.
 Ray takes Scott to a Staten Island Yankees game with his co-workers but finds it difficult to talk to Scott, who argues that firefighters should not have families because of the pain that is caused by their deaths.

 Margie and Ray give Scott an ultimatum to move out, which upsets him.
-While visiting Claire, Scott tells her he plans to break up their mom and Ray, as the relationship is 'unhealthy'.
-He gets a job as a busboy, and begins walking Harold and his sister Kelly to school each day, growing close with them.
+While visiting Claire, he tells her he plans to break up their mom and Ray, as the relationship is 'unhealthy'.
+Scott gets a job as a busboy, and begins walking Harold and his sister Kelly to school each day, growing close with them.

 Meanwhile, Scott's friends plan to rob a pharmacy for oxycodone pills to sell.
-He's uncomfortable with the plan but agrees to be the lookout.
+He is uncomfortable with the plan but agrees to be the lookout.
 The robbery goes awry when the pharmacist and his wife confront them.
 Oscar is shot and all three are arrested, but Scott flees.